mhostetter/galois/docs/basic-usage/element-representation.rst

     @suppress
     np.set_printoptions(linewidth=width)
     @suppress
-    GF.display("int");
+    GF.repr("int");

 Representation comparisons
 --------------------------

-For any finite field, each of the four representations can be easily compared using the :func:`~galois.FieldArray.repr_table` classmethod.
+For any finite field, each of the four element representations can be easily compared using the :func:`~galois.FieldArray.repr_table` classmethod.

 .. ipython:: python